Want to Help Out?

 Help with Community Building

 - Halloween Event (October): A fun event for Canyon School families and the larger community with activities, costumes, games, and food.
 Volunteers decorate, set up and run booths, sell tickets, seek donations, and assist with traffic, safety, clean-up.
-For more information, please contact Nina Rea
+For more information, please contact David Ward

 - Art Faire (December): A chance to buy amazing handmade gifts and crafts from students and local craftspeople — just in time for the holidays.
 Anyone can host a table to sell crafts or join together to run a booth.
 This will also be the event where the raffle winners are announced.
 For more information, please contact Esperanza Surls

-- Dad’s Club: This is a new venture this year, with plans to host kids’ movie nights and other fun activities.
+- Dad’s Club: Yes, the dads have their own club and have a blast planning kids’ movie nights and other fun activities.
 For more information, please contact Tony Contreras

 Help with Fundraising

 - Canyon School Store (Ongoing): Help manage school merchandise, including ordering items, selling at school events, keeping online store up to date.
 Any ideas or contacts and sources very welcome.
-For more information, please contact Nina Rea
+For more information: Mary Burns

 Any other feedback for CATSS?
 Suggestions?
 Ideas?
 Email us!